 - In a large mixing bowl, mix together the eggs, maple syrup, vanilla extract and almond milk.

-- In a separate large bowl, sift together the almond flour, coconut flour, cocoa powder, baking soda and sea salt.
+- In a separate large bowl, sift together the almond flour, coconut flour (measured properly), cocoa powder, baking soda and sea salt.

-- Slowly fold the dry ingredients into the wet to form a batter.
+- Slowly fold the dry ingredients into the wet to form a batter with the coconut oil.
 Do not over mix.

 - Transfer the batter to the prepared pan.
 Bake at 350 F 45 minutes or until a toothpick can be inserted in the middle clean.